nuscien/trivial/Core/README.md

 - `AppAccessingKey` The app identifier and secret key.
 - `OAuthClient` The token container with the ability to resolve the access token and create the JSON HTTP web client to access the resources required authentication.

-And you can also implement the `OAuthBasedClient` base class to create your own business HTTP web client factory with OAuth supports.
+Optional to implement the `OAuthBasedClient` base class to create your own business HTTP web client factory with OAuth supports.

 ### JWT